 We all deal with the heartache differently.
 Of those surveyed, 30% found a new hobby to distract them, while almost half found listening to music therapeutic; (sometimes a sad playlist about broken hearts is all you need).

 However, the most popular coping device used by far was leaning on friends and family for support.
-This was followed closely by consciously taking care of the mind, body and soul.
-So, it seems that self-love and love from those closest to you are some of the best ways to get through the tough times.
+This was followed closely by consciously taking care of the mind, body, and soul.
+So, it seems that

 Lies are tearing us apart